-- A. Testing Agency: Engage a qualified testing agency to evaluate cables. - B. Factory test UTP cables on reels according to TIA/EIA-568-B.1. - C. Factory test UTP cables according to TIA/EIA-568-B.2. - D. Cable will be considered defective if it does not pass tests and inspections. - E. Prepare test and inspection reports.
+- A. Testing Agency: Engage a qualified testing agency to evaluate cables. - B. Factory test UTP and optical fiber cables on reels according to TIA/EIA-568-B.1. - C. Factory test UTP cables according to TIA/EIA-568-B.2. - D. Factory test multimode optical fiber cables according to TIA-526-14-A and TIA/EIA-568-B.3. - E. Factory-sweep test coaxial cables at frequencies from 5 MHz to 1 GHz.
+Sweep test shall test the frequency response, or attenuation over frequency, of a cable by generating a voltage whose frequency is varied through the specified frequency range and graphing the results. - F. Cable will be considered defective if it does not pass tests and inspections. - G. Prepare test and inspection reports.